Schafkopf: Pot

-If playing for money, players may pre-agree that each player puts a 'sweetener' (e.g. 10 cents) into the pot (Stock, Henn or Topf) following games where the cards are thrown in.
+If playing for money, players may pre-agree that each player puts a sweetener (e.g. 10 cents) into the pot (Stock, Henn, Pott or Topf) following deals where the cards are thrown in.
 The declarer in the next hand now has the chance to win the pot.
 If successful, the declarer alone sweeps the pot in addition to the normal winnings shared with a partner.
 If unsuccessful, the declarer alone doubles the contents of the pot and play continues with the next declarer a game having an opportunity chance to win the pot.
+In some circles, the sweetener can only be won by the successful declaring pair in a Rufer; both doubling the pot if they lose.